sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-11-21-adding-raspberrypi-steps.md

 - **Include images for clarity**

-	Steps can reference images stored in `public/assets/TryNowImages`.
 Where helpful (hardware wiring, installation output), I included images so users can validate each step visually.

 ## Challenges and takeaways